coolcornucopia/python-turtle-country-flags/README.md

 ## Can I use the source code from here in my application
 Yes, you can do whatever you want with the source code here.
 Please have a look to the [LICENSE](LICENSE) file.

-## Comments, questions?
+## Any questions or comments are welcome :bird:
-If you have comments or questions, send me a email at coolcornucopia@outlook.com.
+If you have any comments or questions, feel free to send me an email at coolcornucopia@outlook.com :email:.

 --

-Peace :smile:
+Peace

-coolcornucopia
+coolcornucopia :smile: